 Fruit can add a fun, colorful and whimsical touch to any room in the house.
 Kitchens are a popular place to showcase a permanent fruit bowl or other fruit décor.
 Fruit decorations can work equally as fine as a still painting in a wooden frame for the living room or a close-up of a bitten apple in an art deco frame for a bathroom adornment.
-An orchard full of fruit decorations is available, ranging from colorful plastic pieces to those that are actually edible.
+An orchard full of fruit decoration ideas is available, ranging from colorful plastic pieces to those that are actually edible.
 Below is our handy guide to fruit decoration:

 Fruit paintings, photographs and wallpaper are easy options for fruit decorations.
 Depending on the image and the frame, fruit photos and paintings can grace an austere hallway, with the close-up of a cherry framed in silver, to the frivolous foyer, with an apple orchard depicted in a large, clear poster frame.

 Fruit wallpaper can range from busy red apple or cherry patterns to vintage pineapples toned down in dark gold, light brown and army green.
 Folks can also choose from a fine array of fruit themed place mats, throw rugs, sheets and bedding, as well as fruit lampshades, lamps and tablecloths.